-But here is the scary part: you may not see it clearly in your normal SEO reports.
+People may already be finding your brand in AI search.
+But here is the problem: you may not see it clearly in your normal SEO reports.

-This can happen in different ways:
+This can happen in a few different ways:

 - Google AI Overviews may cite your page.